-Here explain how did you get the number of microsites that reprints physiologic stress of native an invasive species.
+We have also estimated the average point at which different species start displaying signs of stress due to decreasing oxygen availability.
+To do so, for each species, we use the average species-specific parameters from our Bayesian model in order to calculate the value of air saturation in which oxygen consumption is 5% lower than that at 100% air saturation.

 RESULTS

 Field estimates of water flow and oxygen availability

-Flow velocities differed in marinas, with a significant effect of the interaction site, day and spot (F(44,693)= 2.287, P< 0.05).
+Flow velocities differed among marinas, with a significant effect of the interaction site, day and spot (F(44,693)= 2.287, P< 0.05).
 The sites with the lowest flow velocity were St. Kilda (1.4 ± 0.9 cm seg-1) and Brighton (1.5 ± 4.3 cm seg-1), followed by Queenscliff Harbor (3.5 ± 2.8 cm seg-1) and Blairgowrie (3.6 ± 2.8 cm seg-1).
 Queenscliff Pier had the highest flow compared to all other studies sites (19.0 ± 6.6 m seg-1).
 The rank order of flow conditions at any one site corresponded roughly with mean local oxygen availability although this effect was largely driven by 100% oxygen conditions at the site with the highest flow rates (Fig 1).
-Micrositeswith high oxygen levels (% air saturation) were found at all sites (Fig 1) but mean oxygen availability differed significantly between sites (F(4,1510)=31.02, P<0.05: Fig 1).
-St Kilda had the highest variation in oxygen availability and also had higher frequency of spots with 0 % of oxygen (Table 2, Fig 1).
+Microsites (i.e. samples?!) with high oxygen levels (% air saturation) were found at all sites (Fig 1) but mean oxygen availability differed significantly among sites (F(4,1510)=31.02, P<0.05: Fig 1).
+St Kilda had the highest variation in oxygen availability and also had higher frequency of microsites with 0 % of oxygen (Table 2, Fig 1).
 In contrast, Queenscliff Pier had the lowest variability in oxygen availability, and no microsite showed oxygen levels at 0 % (Table 2, Fig 1).
 At this site, the main source of variation in oxygen availability was microsite, and daily variation in oxygen availability was minimal (Table 2).

 Tolerance to low oxygen conditions

-Both the growth form of species and the status of species as native or invasive influenced their tolerance to low oxygen conditions: flat species tolerate lower oxygen levels than erect species (Fig 2A),, and invasive species tolerate lower oxygen levels than native species (Fig 2B).
-Unfortunately, we could not formally estimate the interaction between invasive status and growth form because we only had one flat native species in the dataset.
-Consequently, when we consider just the erect form, for which there were both multiple invasive and native species in the dataset, erect invasive species could tolerate much lower oxygen levels than erect native species (Figure 3).
+Both the growth form of species and the status of species as native or invasive influenced their tolerance to low oxygen conditions: flat species tolerate oxygen levels that are 40% lower than the critical values for erect species (Fig 2A); similarly, invasive species tolerate oxygen levels that are 40% lower than the critical values for native species (Fig 2B).
+Unfortunately, we could not formally estimate the interaction between invasive status and growth form because we only had two flat native species in the dataset.
+Consequently, when we consider just the erect form, for which there were both multiple invasive and native species in the dataset, erect invasive species could tolerate significantly lower oxygen levels than erect native species (Figure 3).

-When we combined the estimates of oxygen availability with the estimates of tolerance to low oxygen, we found that around xxxxxx% of microsites fell below the tolerances of native species in low flow sites (e.g. St Kilda) but only xxx% of microsites were below the tolerance of invasive species.
-At the site with the second highest flow, only between xxx% and xxx% of microsites were unavailable to invasive and native species respectively.
+When we combined the estimates of oxygen availability with the estimates of tolerance to low oxygen, we found that 22–30% of microsites fell below the tolerances of native species in low flow sites (St Kilda and Brighton) but only 12–18% of microsites were below the tolerance of invasive species.
+At the site with the second highest flow, only between 11% and 18% of microsites were unavailable to invasive and native species respectively.
 At the site with the highest flow, all of the microsites were habitable to species of both status types.

 DISCUSSION